 The switch stroke is a central measure in the hydraulics of mobile demolition and splitting technology.
 It describes the distance a switching element (such as a valve spool) or a working cylinder travels until a defined change of function occurs.
-In practical applications at Darda GmbH — from concrete crushers and combination shears to rock and concrete splitters — the switch stroke determines how quickly the rapid advance is reached, when the system changes to the power stroke, how sensitively tools can be controlled, and how safely load spikes are managed.
-A properly tuned switch stroke shortens cycle times, improves process stability, and protects components from unnecessary wear — without being promotional in any way.
+In practical applications at Darda GmbH – from concrete crushers and combination shears to rock and concrete splitters – the switch stroke determines how quickly the rapid advance is reached, when the system changes to the power stroke, how sensitively tools can be controlled, and how safely load spikes are managed.
+A properly tuned switch stroke shortens cycle times, improves process stability, and protects components from unnecessary wear – without being promotional in any way.
+In technical documentation, the metric is also described as changeover stroke or actuation travel, both denoting the distance up to the switchover point.

-Definition: What is meant by switch stroke
+Definition: What is meant by the switch stroke?

 In hydraulics, switch stroke refers to the path-related switching point of a system.
 Technically, two manifestations are relevant: first, the stroke of a valve spool required to change from one switching position (e.g., neutral) to another (e.g., forward or reverse) while releasing or blocking flow.
 Second, the (tool) cylinder travel until the system switches from a fast approach (rapid advance) to a force-oriented movement (power stroke).
 The switch stroke must be distinguished from switching pressure and switching time: while switching pressure is pressure-related and switching time is time-related, switch stroke describes a pure distance quantity, typically given in millimeters.
+Depending on design, the switch stroke can differ between advance and return due to valve overlap, friction, or elasticities; this hysteresis should be recorded separately in documentation.

 Functional principle: switching between rapid advance and power stroke

 In hydraulic power units with a two-stage pump, the first stage operates with a high flow rate at low pressure for fast approach.
 As resistance at the tool increases, pressure builds; the pump switches to the second stage with a low flow rate and high pressure.
 Switching can be triggered via valve logic, pressure signals, or mechanically coupled switching elements.
 Here, the switch stroke denotes the cylinder or tool travel up to the changeover, i.e., the section in which the rapid advance is effective.
 It is determined by the interaction of cylinder geometry, flow rate, compressibility (oil, hose), friction, and the switching characteristics of the valves.
+Sequence valves, check valves, and unloading valves influence the transition; accumulators or restrictive orifices can smooth, delay, or sharpen the changeover.

 Relevance for concrete crushers and rock and concrete splitters

 For concrete crushers, the switch stroke determines how far the jaws close quickly before the actual crushing process starts at high pressure.
 A switch stroke that is too short leads to slow approach and increased cycle times; one that is too long can cause unnecessary load spikes upon contact with the component.
 The goal is a reproducible switching point close to material contact, so the crusher sets quickly yet controllably.
+Correct positioning also supports energy-efficient operation because high-pressure engagement is limited to the effective work phase.

-For rock and concrete splitters — especially splitting cylinders in boreholes — the switch stroke separates fast wedge positioning from forceful spreading.
+For rock and concrete splitters – especially splitting cylinders in boreholes – the switch stroke separates fast wedge positioning from forceful spreading.
 If the switch stroke is correctly tuned, the power stroke reliably initiates crack formation without overloading the wedge.
 This has a direct impact on process safety in rock demolition, tunneling, and natural stone extraction.
+Stable switch strokes improve predictability when working across changing rock qualities and temperature ranges.

 Influencing factors and relationships